raihan519/vmware-vpostgres-panic-could-not-locate-a-valid-checkpoint-record-/README.md

 **Questions** : So what is exactly cause this error?

-**Error** : The problem i encountered (HDD disconnect suddenly) is one of the reason that causing this error.
+**Answer** : The problem i encountered (HDD disconnect suddenly) is one of the reason that causing this error.